ChristophP/fp-url/README.md

 ## Features that nurl doesn't have
 - Setting the entire querystring
 - Support for nested url params
-- checking of a URL is valid
+- checking if a URL is valid

 URLs are modelled as: